 - I'm Standing Right Here: The Doctor comes out of the TARDIS to tell Ian and Barbara that he can hear what they're saying about him right outside.

-- Meta Twist: By this point fans had gotten used to the show's not so realistic costumes for aliens, so the reveal that Koquilion is really just a human in a costume and the Didonians actually look like normal humans, is a pretty good surprise.
-The Koquilion costume is actually a bit better looking than some other alien costumes of the era that are meant to be real monsters, not least Vicki's pet "Sandy".
+- Meta Twist: By this point fans had gotten used to the show's not so realistic costumes for aliens, so the reveal that Koquillion is really just a human in a costume and the Didonians actually look like normal humans, is a pretty good surprise.
+The Koquillion costume is actually a bit better looking than some other alien costumes of the era that are meant to be real monsters, not least Vicki's pet "Sandy".

-- Never One Murder: Bennett murdered a single crewman, to cover up his crime he killed the rest of the crew and then committed genocide against the peaceful Didonians's.
+- Never One Murder: Bennett murdered a single crewman, to cover up his crime he killed the rest of the crew and then attempted genocide against the peaceful Didonians.
 He likewise tries to kill the Doctor, Ian and Barbara when they arrive.

 - Obfuscating Disability: Bennett.